99Yash/99Yash/README.md

 ### Software Developer

-* 👨‍💻  Mostly into webapps and the React ecosystem.
+* 👨‍💻  Very much into the React ecosystem.
 * 🌍  Based in India 🇮🇳

 ### Tech I'm passionate about